walkerke/census-r/02-tidycensus.md

 As discussed in the previous chapter, the US Census Bureau makes a wide range of datasets available to the user community through their APIs and other data download resources. **tidycensus** is not a comprehensive portal to these data resources; instead, it focuses on a select number of datasets implemented in a series of core functions.
 These core functions in **tidycensus** include:

--   `get_decennial()`, which requests data from the US Decennial Census APIs for 2000 and 2010.
-When 2020 Census data are released via the API, R users will be able to access it with this function as well.
+-   `get_decennial()`, which requests data from the US Decennial Census APIs for 2000, 2010, and 2020.

 -   `get_acs()`, which requests data from the 1-year and 5-year American Community Survey samples.
 Data are available from the 1-year ACS back to 2005 and the 5-year ACS back to 2005-2009.